utensil/blog/content/posts/math-2024/index.md

 The PR to Mathlib [#9111](https://github.com/leanprover-community/mathlib4/pull/9111) about Spin groups is ready to merge, but there are 2 open questions:

 - what more lemmas about Spin groups are interesting to mathematians?
-- what more should be formalized to formalize Versors and what’s in Section “The contents of a geometric algebra" in {{< cite "chisolm2012geometric" >}} , e.g. r-blades, r-vectors?
+- what more should be formalized to formalize Versors and what’s in Section "The contents of a geometric algebra" in {{< cite "chisolm2012geometric" >}} , e.g. r-blades, r-vectors?

 For the latter, see the [Z-filteration in lean-ga](https://github.com/pygae/lean-ga/blob/master/src/geometric_algebra/from_mathlib/versors.lean) and [the prototype](https://github.com/eric-wieser/lftcm2023-clifford_algebra/).

 We also wish to include some latest results presented in {{< cite "ruhe2023clifford" >}}, with supplements from {{< cite "brehmer2023geometric" >}}, in which some of the results are proven in {{< cite "roelfs2023graded" >}}.

 See also discussions in the [lean-ga blueprint](https://utensil.github.io/lean-ga/blueprint/sect0007.html).